strangebit/RawAccelProfileSwitcher/rawaccel-switch-doc/guide.md

 ![EditPath](images/EditPath.png)

-Click OK and, if everything was done correctly, you should now be fully configured to use the `rawaccel-switch` command!
+Click OK.
+If everything was done correctly, you should now be fully configured to use the `rawaccel-switch` command!
 It's time to kick ass and chew bubblegum!